plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 We use pretty much no specialized CS tools to help us deal with questions from users.
 This is what we do use:

 * We switched to [HEY for Work](https://www.hey.com/work/) to make the process easier and faster when communicating with each other.
 Before, we were forwarding emails or using messaging apps to discuss specific cases.
 HEY allows us to talk privately within an email thread instead.
 This saves us time and makes the process smoother and easier to deal with.
+No one has accidentally sent an internal message as an actual reply until now :)

 * HEY makes other things easier for me too.
 I keep all the emails to respond to in the "Reply Later" section and I keep all the emails for which I require some information before I can respond in "Set Aside".
 HEY also has this great "Focus & Reply" functionality that allows me to reply to all the "Reply Later" emails on one page without any distractions.
+And I love the fact that I can bundle say all GitHub messages in one thread.

 * I use a clipboard manager on my Linux laptop to track the canned responses to the most frequently asked questions.
 I have about 50 on my list.
 This makes it simple to copy the answer and paste it into an email reply.
 Then, after a moment of work on personalizing the email to the relevant situation, it is ready to be sent.
 Without this, I would have to retype similar responses often which would slow me down dramatically.
+We had the same canned responses setup at the gaming company I mentioned earlier.

 * I use [TweetDeck](https://tweetdeck.twitter.com/) to deal with all the incoming mentions and other messages on Twitter where we have [a growing audience](https://twitter.com/PlausibleHQ).
 TweetDeck allows me to get a distraction-free experience in which I can hide any likes and retweets not to get too overwhelmed.
 I have several columns in there including one for mentions, one for direct messages and another that searches for people talking about Plausible without directly tagging us.

 * One trick I use is to search Twitter for people talking about Plausible without @ mentioning us.
 This way I find people that say Plausible Analytics, plausible.io or share our blog posts.
 I can then interact with them.
 I would miss out on these tweets if I just looked at our notifications.

 * We have a simple, self-hosted CRM called [Kaffy](https://aesmail.github.io/kaffy/).
 It gives us the basic info about a subscriber such as when the account was created, the status of the account, the email used to register and sites added to the account.
 This helps troubleshoot specific questions.
+We're privacy-first even in our own analytics needs so have no more data on our subscribers than this.

 * We also have a self-hosted [Sentry](https://sentry.io) instance that allows people to leave user feedback in app if they encounter any bugs or other errors.
 We review that feedback and get back to people that need any help.